espruino/EspruinoDocs/modules/MQTT.md

 MQTT Client
 ===========

+<span style="color:red">:warning: **Please view the correctly rendered version of this page at https://www.espruino.com/MQTT**.
+Links, lists, videos, search, and other features will not work correctly when viewed on GitHub.</span>

 * KEYWORDS: Module,MQTT,protocol,client,Internet

 A very simple [MQTT](http://mqtt.org/) client implementation for Espruino.
 MQTT is a lightweight publish-subscribe protocol built for reliable machine-2-machine communication with a very small footprint.
 It provides efficient and robust communication mechanisms as well as QOS.
 This module only implements a subset of the MQTT protocol.
 As of now only QOS 0 (at most once) is truly supported.
 Encryption and authentication is not supported.
 The module has been tested with Mosquitto-1.3.5.
 Use the [MQTT](/modules/MQTT.js) ([About Modules](/Modules)) module for it.